gibbsie/gibbsie.github.io/_posts/2019-03-20-awscaf-sec.md

 author_staff_member: oliver
 ---

 When approaching the notion of adopting Cloud, it can be a daunting task.
-You're faced with establishing a strategy, an approach, commercials, governance, operational changes, people skills.
+You're faced with establishing a strategy, identifying your approach, commercials, governance, operational changes, people skills.
 Where do you begin?

-Based on the numerous adoptions I've worked through, I recommend using the AWS Cloud Adoption Framework as a guiding light to help illustrate a path through some of these decisions.
+Based on the numerous adoptions I've worked through, I recommend leveraging the AWS Cloud Adoption Framework as a guide to establishing a pathway through some of these decisions and realising business value, faster.

 ## What is the AWS Cloud Adoption Framework?